|Object is selectable|

 Tip: The Surface cursor requires "Intersection" to be selected in the Snap pallet

 Tip: Once you have one or more RealCADD files open, they will be displayed at the bottom of the Window menu and can be selected from there to change from one to another.

 This is the principle tool use to select objects and text.
 As you move over an object, the cursor will change to indicate it has found the object.
 At this point holding the mouse down allows you to move the object, without changing it in any way.

 If Snap is active, as you move around the object, the cursor will change to indicate it has found a snap point.

 Holding the mouse down over one of the object's handles (the little black squares at each end or each corner of an object) will allow you to drag that handle to modify the object in various ways – more detail in the individual drawing tools.

-Holding the mouse down, clear of objects, and dragging will draw a marquee (a screen rectangle with a dashed outline).
-Multiple objects wholly within this marquee will be selected.
+Holding the mouse down, clear of objects, and dragging will draw a marquee (a screen rectangle with a dashed outline) to select objects.
 If Snap is active, as you drag, the cursor will change to indicate that it has found, or is lined up with, various snap points.
 Up to Version 4.71b1, only those objects wholly contained within the marquee are selected.
 From Version 4.71b2, the selection mode of the marquee is controlled by the "Tool Arrow, option In/Cut" box in Preferences as follows:

 Holding the mouse down with the ⌥ (option) key and dragging over an end point of a line, a corner point of a rectangle or polygon, or a node of a spline, will bring up the "Move points" pane to the right.
 Enter the x and/or y distances that you want to move the point/node and click OK.
 If you do this on an object that doesn't support the function (circles, arcs) or an area that doesn't have any points, the same pane will come up but nothing will happen when you click OK.